-So you end up with a story that's shorter than before, with mostly pre-rendered old PS2 cutscenes, only rarely broken up by shitty HD-ified real time cutscenes.
+What you end up with is a story that's shorter than before, with mostly pre-rendered old PS2 cutscenes, only rarely broken up by shitty HD-ified real time cutscenes.
 They haven't even got subtitles.
 But at least the reliance on unchanged scenes means you don't gotta deal with the jank, and the short story means you don't gotta deal with cutscenes much as a whole.
 It's not ideal, but it's not as bad as I feared.

 Insomniac must've been tired of Ratchet at this point, which I don't blame them for.
 Annual franchises have got to be rough.
 The initial game was a mixture of 3d platformers and shooters, with large multiple-path stages to explore and NPCs to interact with.
-You got the joyful mascot platformer antics, but you also got shooting, innuendos, cynical satire and dry wit.
-It's a fascinating mix.
+You got the joyful mascot platformer antics, but you also got shooting, buddy cop stuff, innuendos, cynical satire and dry wit.
+It's a fun, unique mix.
 The two sequels since moved gradually closer to wacky animated kids movie comedies and multiplayer shooter gameplay.
 The previous one, Up Your Arsenal, gave you complete control over the aiming from stage 1 and had a story that was way more interested in being funny than being thematically coherent.

 Gladiator takes the gameplay from UYA to its logical extreme.
 Every stage is now essentially a repurposed multiplayer map.
 All you do is shooting and driving some vehicles that also shoot.
 You've always got two AI buddies helping you out in combat that you can also command to pull levers and such.
 Clank is now a side character that only talks to you over the radio.
 But the story is probably the closest to Ratchet 1 of any of these later games.
 I don't think it's as tightly written (some lines and jokes feel a lot more "kiddie", when in 1 they would've been more dry), but it fits well thematically as a continuation of that game.